-White House plans to bar federal agencies from racial sensitivity trainings that it calls ‘Un-American’
+White House directs federal agencies to cancel race-related training sessions it calls ‘Un-American propaganda’

-It also tells all federal agencies to identify all methods possible to cancel contracts that involve teaching that America is an “inherently racist or evil country.”
+The memo, released on Friday, also tells all federal agencies to identify and if possible cancel contracts that involve teaching that America is an “inherently racist or evil country.”

 “The President has directed me to ensure that federal agencies cease and desist from using taxpayer dollars to fund these divisive, un-American propaganda training sessions,“ the memo states.